Keyboard shortcuts

 Basic Functions

 Functions are declared with fn.
-The body follows a colon and is indented:
+The body is indented on the next line:

 x + y

-No return type means the function returns unit:
+No return type means the function returns void:

 print(name)